Cacti or cactuses, what’s the plural of cactus?

-If you’re in the Arizona desert and spot a cactus …and then another …how would you describe what you saw?
-Would you say you saw cacti or cactuses or …cactopodes?
+If you’re in the Arizona desert and spot a that cactus …and then you see another one …how would you describe what you saw?
+Would you say cacti, cactuses or …cactopodes?

 Whether you’ve been saying cacti or cactuses, either way you’d be correct.
 Both spellings are common plurals for cactus (singular noun).
 Cactus comes from the Greek, κακτος.
 Its first recorded use is by the Greek botanist Theophrastus, describing a spiny plant.